 Jeff Bezos: Amazon

-If you’re going to make a list about rich people giving money advice, you might as well start with the richest of them all.
 Jeff Bezos’ best lesson came not from his words, but from his actions.
-Much is written about saving money by brewing your own coffee and cooking your own food, but big-ticket items tip the scales much more than Starbucks — you’d be wise to buy less car than you can afford.
+Much is written about saving money by brewing your own coffee and cooking your own food, but big-ticket items tip the scales a whole lot more than Starbucks — you’d be wise to buy less car than you can afford.

 Bezos drove the same ’87 Chevy Blazer he was driving when Amazon had 10 employees until he was a billionaire 12 times over.
 Even then, he only traded up to a Honda Accord.
 His then-wife MacKenzie Scott dropped Bezos off at work and their kids off at school in a Honda minivan until 2013.